Investment Guide June 9, 2026 10 min read

 How to Co-Invest in Real Estate in Colombia — A Practical Guide for Foreign Investors

 You don't need to buy an entire building to invest in Colombian real estate.
-Co-investment structures allow foreign and local investors to participate in development projects with a defined stake, transparent profit sharing and legal protections — at a fraction of the cost of going solo.
-Here's how it works in practice.
+Co-investment structures allow investors to participate in development projects with a defined stake, transparent profit sharing and legal protections — at a fraction of the cost of going solo.

 OA